“Typewriter Rodeo should be on every corner of the universe.”

 (Author Ruth Pennebaker)

-We started in 2013 at an Austin craft fair.
-When folks asked, “Do you do this at other events?” the 4 of us looked at each other and said, “Of course!”
+But when folks asked, “Do you do this at other events?” the 4 of us looked at each other and said, “Of course!”

 THE RODEO FOUNDERS